6 min read

 1. Automated Responses: Both technologies provide automated responses to user queries.

-2. 24/7 Availability: Given they’re automated virtual assistants, they are available at all times.
+2. 24/7 Availability: Given that they’re automated virtual assistants, they are available at all times.

-3. Multichannel Support: While this is not always the case with some providers, most of them have multichannel support to help human agents have better traceability.
+3. Multi-modal Support: While this is not always the case with some providers, most of them have multi-modal support to help human agents have better traceability.

 4. Cost Efficiency: While their cost can vary, given that both reduce operational costs, they ultimately help organizations save money and streamline their operations.